sakibch/REST_API_forA_Wireless_Sensor_Network/README.md

 # Wireless-Sensor-Monitoring
-This project is my thesis work completed in the final year of university.
+This repository is for the dissertation submission I completed in the third year of university studying Computer Science and Business Management.

-**I have buit a REST API which eases the interaction between wireless sensors in a household using Node.js and MongoDB.**
+**I have built a REST API which eases the interaction between wireless sensors in a household using Node.js and MongoDB.**

 **PRESENTATION**:
 https://github.com/sakibch/REST_API_forA_Wireless_Sensor_Network/blob/master/REST_API_Presentatation.pdf